Our Strategy in Action

 Increase investment in people management and development

-There has been significant investment and progress on this execution priority in 2018.
-Building on previous years and the reorganisation to a global business structure, the focus has been placed on:
+This build well upon the significant investment and progress on this execution priority in 2018, where the focus was placed on:

 - Reinforcing our leadership behaviours with our top 100 leaders – through how they are measured and rewarded.